Notice

 The test takes about 10 minutes.

-Low-dose CT screenings often find nodules in the lungs.
-Up to 95 percent of them are not cancerous.
 If your CT scan shows an abnormality, your doctor will help you schedule further testing.
 You will likely need a follow-up appointment with a pulmonary medicine doctor.

 The exact type of additional testing depends on the size and shape of the abnormal nodule.